Baryon Asymmetry from the Generalized Uncertainty Principle: Introduction

 where $\alpha \equiv \alpha_0/(M_{P}c)$, $\beta \equiv \beta_0/(M_{P}c)^2$, $\alpha_0$, $\beta_0$ are the dimensionless linear and quadratic GUP parameters and $M_{P}=\sqrt{\hbar c/G}$ is the Planck mass, comprised of the reduced Planck constant $\hbar$, the speed of light in vacuum $c$ and the gravitational constant $G$.
 With the inclusion of the dimensionless parameters $\alpha_0$ and $\beta_0$, Eq.(\ref{gup}) describes any length scales $\alpha_0\, \ell_P$ and $\sqrt{\beta_0}\,\ell_P$ between the electroweak scale, i.e., $\ell_{EW}\approx10^{-18}\,\mathrm{m}$, and the Planck scale, i.e., $\ell_P=\sqrt{\hbar G/c^3}\approx10^{-35}\,\mathrm{m}$.
 For convenience, from here on, natural units, i.e., $\hbar=k_B=c=1$, are used.

-It has been shown in Ref. \cite{AA} that GUP can modify the Friedmann equations, using the holographic principle, which in turn provides a mechanism that allows one to make QG predictions at cosmological scales.
-One such prediction, originating from the modified Friedmann equations is the observed baryon asymmetry in the Universe.
 The origin of the baryon asymmetry in the early Universe is an unsolved problem up to this day.
 Observational evidence shows that the Universe is mostly made up of matter, rather than equal amounts of matter and anti-matter, as is expected by the Quantum and Relativistic theories \cite{CDS}.
 For such asymmetry to occur, three necessary conditions, called Sakharov conditions \cite{Sakh}, must be met: 1) Baryon number violation, 2) C and CP violation, 3) Deviation from thermal equilibrium.
-It should be pointed out that the Cosmic Microwave Background temperature anisotropies (CMB) provides a strong probe of the baryon asymmetry since the observation of the acoustic peaks in CMB and the measurements of large scale structures allow to infer an estimation of the baryon asymmetry parameter $\eta$ (defined as the difference in baryon and anti-baryon densities per unit entropy density; see Eq.(\ref{asym1}) for details) given by $\eta^{(CMB)}\sim (6.3\pm 0.3)\times 10^{-10}$ \cite{27GL}.
+It should be pointed out that the Cosmic Microwave Background (CMB) temperature anisotropies provide a strong probe of the baryon asymmetry since the observation of the acoustic peaks in CMB and the measurements of large scale structures allow to infer an estimation of the baryon asymmetry parameter $\eta$ (defined as the difference in baryon and anti-baryon densities per unit entropy density; see Eq.(\ref{asym1}) for details) given by $\eta^{(CMB)}\sim (6.3\pm 0.3)\times 10^{-10}$ \cite{27GL}.
 On the other hand, measurement of $\eta$ can be also carried out in the context of the Big Bang Nucleosynthes (BBN).
 The estimation of $\eta$ in such a case gives $\eta^{(BBN)}\sim (3.4-6.9)\times 10^{-10}$ \cite{28GL}, a value that is compatible with the CMB measurement, although derived in two different eras of the Universe evolution.